top of page

 I envision most of my plans for Haiti unfolding later in my career; however, I may end up an older woman in Milot, nursing patients until I fall over one day myself.
 As a young woman, I look forward to several decades of service here in the USA and being employed professionally abroad since I love to travel and explore.
 Most of all, I want to devote myself to my patients, giving them the best part of each day and helping them to feel more like a person than a number, providing them with loving and thoughtful attention, and putting my heart and soul into my work each day that I serve.
 I also look forward to continuing to help special needs groups here in the USA, the homeless, victims of domestic violence, etc.

-Completing your DNP Program at the University of XXXX would be a dream.
+Completing your DNP Program at the University of ____ would be a dream come true.
 I look forward to learning as much as possible about all aspects of nursing on an international and local level and gaining exposure to various medical situations and current and traditional challenges in nursing.
 I want to care for mothers and fathers, helping them have healthy babies that turn into healthy children and, later, healthy adults.
 I am primarily engaged with the controversial issues surrounding the vaccinations of newborns and infants and the compassionate and critical role played by the nurse in helping the parents make the right decision and fully understand and feel good about that decision.

 Thank you for considering my application.